luca-nik/tig-circuit-gen/README.md

 - **PASS**: σ < 0.05 means all participants face equivalent challenges
 - **FAIL**: σ ≥ 0.05 means some seeds are "luckier" than others

+**Note**: The calibration output no longer displays "Mean Reducibility" as this metric can be misleading when the reference solver adds overhead.

 #### If Calibration Fails:

 Edit the scaling parameters in `src/lib.rs:17-34`, rebuild, and re-calibrate: